 The most common cases are:

-- app was inactive for a long time (typically over 2 years) and cannot be found and downloaded from Apple Store or Google Play Store
+- Your app has been inactive for a long time (typically over 2 years) and cannot be found and downloaded from Apple Store or Google Play Store

-- You accidentally unpublished an app and you wish to reactivate it
+- You accidentally unpublished your app and you wish to reactivate it

-- (applicable especially when you haven't recently - ie in the last 3 to 6 months - republished your app) There is an issue with your app and an app feature is not working correctly or the whole app is not available.
+- There is an issue with your app and an app feature is not working correctly or the whole app is not available.
 When we release new source codes, they include new features and updates to existing features.
 By republishing, you can take advantage of a new CMS release feature/update that possibly contains a fix to your issue.
 As a best practice, we recommend doing this every 3-6 months.

 Note: It is important to resist adding the new features to your app until it gets approved and released by Apple and/or Google.
 Otherwise, your existing live app (operating on the older source code) may not function properly because of the incompatible features.